 - default values.

 For easier sorting, use various filters like time of creation or price, and implement search via a query string.

-Caching can save bandwidth and reduce latency as clients won’t have to load the recently fetched data.
+Storing data for subsequent requests can speed up the API and save traffic as users won’t have to load the recently fetched data.

 After receiving a GET request, your API could send a Cache-Control header specifying whether the data in the response is cacheable.
 The header can also indicate when the data will be considered expired.